tulane-cmps6610/problemset-04-template/README.md

 # CMPS 6610 Problem Set 04

-In this lab, we will xx.
+In this lab, we will look at the greedy and dynamic programming paradigms.

 To complete this lab, follow the instructions in [problemset-04.md](problemset-04.md) ([PDF version](problemset-04.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.